Bumblebees are endearing and familiar insects. Their animated behaviour and deep buzz as they fly from flower to flower makes them a delight to watch.

 Some species are less common and are only found in a few locations.
 For example, the Shrill carder bee, which is now only found in seven areas in southern England and Wales.
 This species previously had a wide distribution throughout the south of the UK, but habitat degradation has seen its numbers decline dramatically in most places.

-The Bumblebee Conservation Trust and many other organisations in Wales and across the UK are working hard to try to increase habitat for bumblebees.
-A particular focus of the Bumblebee Conservation Trust is to restore and increase the number of flower-rich grasslands in areas where there are rare bumblebees such as the Shrill carder bee.
+The Bumblebee Conservation Trust and many other organisations in Wales and across the UK are working hard to increase habitat for bumblebees.
+The Trust aims to increase the number of flower-rich grasslands in areas where there are rare bumblebees such as the Shrill carder bee and to improve our knowledge of bumblebee distribution and abundance through our national monitoring scheme, Beewalk.

 Gardening for bumblebees